The Book Inspirations Behind the Armand/Daniel Vampiric Pairing in INTERVIEW WITH THE VAMPIRE (And What ‘Devil’s Minion’ Really Means)

 AMC

 Scanning Daniel’s thoughts upon encountering him, Armand discovered this young mortal boy knew his name, and his true vampiric nature, and became fascinated.
 He began stalking him, and no matter what city or country Daniel ran to, Armand would find him.
 At first, he casually threatened to kill him if he ever published his book.
-Yet he continued to allow him to live for his own amusement.
+Yet Armand continued to allow Daniel to live for his own amusement.
 Then something unexpected happened.
-After years of cat and mouse, Armand came to actually love the mortal Daniel.
-Even so, he constantly refused to give him the Dark Gift, no matter how much he begged.
+After years of this cat and mouse chase, Armand came to actually love the mortal Daniel.
+Together, Armand and Daniel experienced an endless litany of mortal life, everything from underground salons to Time Bandit to long-distance calling France together.
+Even so, Armand constantly refused to give Daniel the Dark Gift, no matter how much he begged.

 Daniel, Armand, and the Night Island